bchaugt/aws-modernization-with-contrastsecurity/content/_index.md

 ### Workshop flow

 <p style='text-align: left;'>
     Each section or module contained in this workshop is designed to guide you through each step of the process to build the architecture referenced above.
-This is accomplished by using AWS Cloud 9 as our starting point along with a `git clone` of the content from our repository.
-Everything you need is provided to you including sample code, AWS CloudFormation templates, and detailed instructions.
-We will be using the AWS CLI from our Cloud9 instance to deploy the CloudFormation templates and build out our environment.
+This is accomplished by using AWS CloudFormation as our starting point.
 </p>